Reaction to court refusing to reinstate Trump travel ban

 "Well, Mr. President, we just saw you in court, and we beat you. ...
 We have led the way in standing up for the Constitution.
 We have led the way in standing up for our businesses.
 We have led the way in standing up for our students." — Washington state Gov. Jay Inslee, whose state sued over the ban, along with Minnesota

-"This is a decision that we'll win in my opinion very easily." — Trump, in an impromptu appearance in the West Wing
+"We have a situation where the security of our country is at stake, and it's a very, very serious situation, so we look forward ... to seeing them in court." — Trump, in an impromptu appearance in the West Wing

 "The confusion and chaos that resulted from the administration's hasty and harmful executive order should be a lesson to keep intact carefully developed procedures that have kept America safe.
 We are grateful that we can get back to work resettling refugees who have fled the terrors of war and violence, while also caring for those who remain trapped in conflict zones." — David Miliband, president of the International Rescue Committee that helps refugees resettle